 Ceramics workshop in Sweden

 Completely attached to Eindhoven, Lotte is not.
 'I traveled a lot and after an average of six months I get the itch and have to leave.
 At the moment I am setting up a ceramics workshop in Sweden.
 My family bought a house there from a former potter.
 There is a wood-fired kiln in the garden and I am experimenting with it.
-In that area I'm not technically trained, I'm really a designer and by trying things out surprising products can emerge.'
+In that area I am not technically trained, I am really a designer and by trying things out surprising products can emerge.'

 The Vij5 collection

-Since 2017, some of Lotte's Design are part of the Vij5 collection, which was a logical decision for her.
-'If you have a company on your own, you have to make choices because it's really too much to do everything yourself.
-When Arjan and Anieke from Vij5 came my way via design colleagues Alissa + Nienke, I chose to leave the sales to them.
-At that time I had three product series and Anieke was particularly interested in the cups and bowls with drop glaze (Archiving Water Ware).
-We developed these together into a dinnerware series.
-Eventually my tap water carafes were also added to the Vij5 collection.
+Since 2017, a number of Lotte's designs have been part of the Vij5 collection, which was a logical decision for her.
+'If you have a company on your own, you have to make choices because it is really too much to do everything yourself.
+When Arjan and Anieke from Vij5 crossed my path through DESIGN colleagues Alissa + Nienke, I chose to leave the sales to them.
+At that time I had three product series and Anieke was particularly interested in the cups and bowls with drip glaze (Archiving Water Ware).
+Together we developed this into a tableware series.
+Eventually, my tap water carafes were also added to the Vij5 collection.'

 Collaboration with Vij5

-What Lotte likes about working with Vij5 is the good contact between them.
-'I like the fact that Arjan and Anieke are down-to-earth and Dutch, not too much fuss.
-There is also a lot of involvement in the production process, which I like.
-In my opinion, my Design fit the collection very well because they are minimalistic and practical.'
+What Lotte de Raadt likes about working with Vij5 is the good mutual contact.
+'I love that Arjan and Anieke are so down-to-earth and Dutch, not too much fuss.
+There is also a lot of involvement in the production process, which I think is great.
+In my opinion, my designs fit very well into the collection because they are minimalist and practical.'

-Collaboration is something Lotte enjoys anyway.
-'I share my workshop with Kirstie van Noort and with her I do the OER project, among other things.'
-For this we make a number of different products that we color with a residual stream from Brabant Water.'
-Cooperation on different fronts, in other words.
+Collaborating is something that Lotte de Raadt enjoys anyway.
+'I SHARE my workshop with Kirstie van Noort and I do the OER project with her, among other things.'
+We CREATE a number of different products for this that we color with a residual stream from Brabant Water.'
+So collaboration on various fronts.

 The future

-As for the future, Lotte has a vision but no definite plan.
-'I can roll out my concept anywhere in the world and so I want to do that in different places.
-My first option is Sardinia, where I work together with a fellow designer; Sara Vignoli.
+As far as the future is concerned, Lotte de Raadt has a vision but no concrete plan.
+'I can roll out my concept anywhere in the world and I want to do that in different places.
+My first option is Sardinia, I am working with a fellow designer from there; Sara Vignoli.
 She and I complement each other nicely in what we are doing.
 What is clear to me is that I want to continue working in a sustainable way in the future.'